Prototype-based Self-Supervised Multimodal Learning for PPG and Accelerometry Signals: ProtoMM: Methodology and Design

-Our final objective, the Multimodal Prototype Prediction Loss ($\mathcal{L}_{\text{MPP}}$), is a linear combination of these two losses, normalized for stability:
+First, the {within-modality loss}, $\mathcal{L}_{\text{within-mod}}$, enforces consistency between all pairs of augmentations within a modality: Second, the {between-modality loss}, $\mathcal{L}_{\text{between-mod}}$, enforces consistency between all pairs from different modalities: \looseness -10 Our final objective, the Multimodal Prototype Prediction Loss ($\mathcal{L}_{\text{MPP}}$), is a linear combination of these two losses, normalized for stability:

 The hyperparameter $\alpha \in [0, 1]$ balances the contribution of the two objectives.
 Setting $\alpha=1$ reduces the objective to independent, unimodal swapped prediction on each modality found in SwAV \citep{caron2020swav}.
-In this work, we set $\alpha=0.5$ to equally weight both sources of learning.
+In this work, we set $\alpha=0.5$ to equally weight both sources of learning. {We further show that minimizing $\mathcal{L}_{\text{MPP}}$ is equivalent to maximizing the ELBO of the joint data distribution while the prototypes set act as an information bottleneck to filter out semantically-irrelevant noise.
+The full derivation is provided in Appendix~\ref{sec:elbo}.}